petri1807/mobile-programming-project/README.md

 - `Ctrl + P` Search or switch between opened files.
 - `Ctrl + C or Ctrl + X` Copy/Cut, if you want to copy/cut the entire line you don't need to highlight all the text, just have the cursor on the line and copy/cut
 - `Shift + arrow keys` Highlight text with arrow keys.
 Useful for enclosing something with parentheses, curly braces or brackets.
 Highlight the text, type the opening parentheses etc. and the highlighted text will be inside it.
+- `Ctrl + D` Highlight the word your cursor is on.
 - `Ctrl + Shift + K` Delete the entire line.
 - `Alt + arrow up/down` Move the line your cursor is on, or a highlighted code block up/down.
 - `F2` Refactoring.
 Want to change a variable/class/component name?
 Rename refactor makes it easier, rename it once and all instances of it will be automatically refactored.
 Should work across files if an instance is found.